dooinn/my-travel-story-mern/README.md

 THis is a part of my web development portfoilo projects.
 This is a full stack project that implements MERN(MongoDB, Express, React & Node JS) stack.
 This website is considerd to be launched as a real-life service for sometimes later in the future (i.e. prototype).

 "My Travel Story" allows users to network with other users who travelling or travelled.
-My Travel Story Users can share their own travel story with other users and inspire them by having uniquie indirect travel experience.
+My Travel Story Users can share their own travel story with other users and inspire them by having unique and indirect travel experience.

 ## Technologies
 Project is created with: